humacs/humacs/docs/instructions.md

 TODO: We need to generate a string to add to the name
 7) run `./cluster-setup.sh`
 8) After the script hits  `[  OK  ] Reached target Cloud-init target.` type the following keys in sequence: "enter ~ ."
-9) we have to rebuild the apisnoop image to include that kubeconfig
-10) To open Mock test ticket `spc spc apisnoop/insert-mock-template`
+9) To open Mock test ticket `spc spc apisnoop/insert-mock-template`

 Setting up SSH keys
 In a new terminal on local machine: